Skip to Main Content

 Critical Information Literacy is "a theory and practice that considers the sociopolitical dimensions of information and production of knowledge, and critiques the ways in which systems of power shape the creation, distribution, and reception of information" (Drabinski and Tewell, 2019).

 Information, in other words, is never "unbiased."
 Human creators of information have biases based on their own lived experiences or perspectives.
-Human receivers of information also have biases (e.g. "confirmation bias" when the information you read reinforces your existing beliefs, or "cognitive dissonance" when information does not align with your beliefs).
+Human receivers of information also have biases - for example, "confirmation bias" when you seek information that reinforces your existing beliefs (Mynatt et al, 1977), or "cognitive dissonance" when information does not align with your beliefs (Festinger, 1957).
 Biases are embedded in the ways that information is distributed - for example, who decides what kinds of information gets published or archived, or how search engines rank pages to display in a results list.

 Bias, DEI, and technology